sali2001n/sali2001n/README.md

 ###

-<h3 align="left">👋 Hi, I'm Ali Nabavi — an Android Developer with over 3 years of experience.<br><br>I'm passionate about building modern, beautiful UIs using Jetpack Compose and exploring the latest tools and technologies in the Android ecosystem.
+<h3 align="left">I'm Ali Nabavi — an Android Developer with over 3 years of experience.<br><br>I'm passionate about building modern, beautiful UIs using Jetpack Compose and exploring the latest tools and technologies in the Android ecosystem.
 I constantly strive to stay up to date and enjoy experimenting with new ideas and frameworks.<br><br>Beyond mobile development, I have a strong curiosity for learning and stepping into new fields.
 Lately, I've been diving into Machine Learning and brushing up on my Mathematics skills in my free time. 📐</h3>

 ###